 Commonly known as the spider lily, it is a herbaceous perennial from the Commelinaceae family.
 The plant produces violet-purple to blue, three-petaled flowers, with yellow stamens and dark green arching leaves.
 You can grow this one of the most popular types of wandering jew plants under full to partial shade.

 8. Tradescantia longipes

 Adorn your garden by growing beautiful, purple-blue flowers of tradescantia longipes or spiderwort.
 It is native to Southern Missouri and northern Arkansas from the family Commelinaceae.
 Grow these three-petaled flowers for rock or naturalize gardens, in partial shade, by using well-drained, moist, acidic soil, making it one of the most popular types of wandering jew plants on the list!

 Check out our article on indoor rock garden ideas here!

 Wandering Jew Plant Care Tips

-- Water the plant directly around roots, avoiding the crown, as it can result in rot.
+- Water the plant directly around the roots, avoiding the crown, as it can result in rot.

 - The plant prefers slightly moist soil, so maintain the right watering schedule.